polywrap/specification/spec/intro/2_Architecture.md

 Web3API Clients provide the recommended [default redirects and plugins](TODO), enabling out of the box usability.

 ### **1: Query an API**
-Applications query an API by specifying the API to query at a [Web3API URI](../components/Web3API_URI.md) and providing a GraphQL query.
+Applications query APIs by specifying the API's [URI](../components/Web3API_URI.md) and providing a GraphQL query.

 URIs can be of any type so long as there is a compatible `uri-resolver`.
 The most common URI types are [Ethereum Name Service (ENS)](https://ens.domains/) domains (example: `w3://ens/domain.eth`) and [InterPlanetary File System (IPFS)](https://ipfs.io/) hashes (example: `w3://ipfs/QmHASH`).